infamousjoeg/authn-jwt-gitlab/README.md

 If you would like to contribute to this project, please review the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
-This project is licensed under MIT - see the [](LICENSE) file for details.
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.